Tin: Specialized alloys

 Tin in combination with other elements forms a wide variety of useful alloys.
 Tin is most commonly alloyed with copper.
 Pewter is 85–99% tin, and bearing metal has a high percentage of tin as well.
 Bronze is mostly copper with 12% tin, while the addition of phosphorus yields phosphor bronze.
 Bell metal is also a copper–tin alloy, containing 22% tin.
 Tin has sometimes been used in coinage; it once formed a single-digit percentage (usually five percent or less) of American and Canadian pennies.

+Niobium–tin wire from the ITER fusion reactor, which is currently under construction.

-The niobium–tin compound Nb_{3}Sn is commercially used in coils of superconducting magnets for its high critical temperature (18 K) and critical magnetic field (25 T).
+The niobium–tin compound link=Niobium–tin|Nb3Sn is commercially used in coils of superconducting magnets for its high critical temperature (18 K) and critical magnetic field (25 T).
 A superconducting magnet weighing as little as two kilograms is capable of producing the magnetic field of a conventional electromagnet weighing tons.

 A small percentage of tin is added to zirconium alloys for the cladding of nuclear fuel.

 Most metal pipes in a pipe organ are of a tin/lead alloy, with 50/50 as the most common composition.
 The proportion of tin in the pipe defines the pipe's tone, since tin has a desirable tonal resonance.
 When a tin/lead alloy cools, the lead phase solidifies first, then when the eutectic temperature is reached, the remaining liquid forms the layered tin/lead eutectic structure, which is shiny; contrast with the lead phase produces a mottled or spotted effect.
 This metal alloy is referred to as spotted metal.
 Major advantages of using tin for pipes include its appearance, workability, and resistance to corrosion.

 Manufacturing of chemicals

 Tin compounds are used in the production of various chemicals, including stabilizers for PVC and catalysts for industrial processes.
-Tin in form of ingots provide the raw material necessary for these chemical reactions, ensuring consistent quality and performance.
+Ingots of tin provide the raw material necessary for these chemical reactions, ensuring consistent quality and performance.